Intedai/AHK-Logo-Creator/README.md

 ## Installation

-Clone this repository and run GUI.py:
+Clone this repository and run:

 ```
 pip install Pillow
 ```
+and then open GUI.py